9 Fixes to 'Getting Windows Ready' Stuck in Windows 10/8/7

 After waiting for a long time, you can try to restart the computer - not as a normal reboot, but to hard shutdown and then restart.
 This method can clear all the information in the memory and hopefully get you out of infinite waiting.

 Step 1.
 Turn off your computer by pressing the power button.

 Step 3.
-Unplug the power cable from your computer.
-Unplug the battery (only if you are using a laptop and your laptop battery is removable).
+Pull out the power cable from your computer, and detach the battery if you are using a laptop.

 Step 1.
-Go to Advanced options page and click Startup Settings.
-Press F4 to put computer in Safe Mode.
+Boot to Windows Recovery Environment first, click Troubleshoot > Advanced options and then choose Startup Settings.
+Press F4 to enter safe mode.

 Step 2.
-Right-click Start and choose Control Panel.
+Right-click Start button and choose Control Panel in the menu.
 Then go to Programs and Features.

 Step 3.
-Click View installed update in the left panel.
-Choose the recently installed updates and uninstall them to fix the Windows 10 stuck in loop getting Windows ready issue.
+Click View installed update on the left panel.
+Choose the recently installed updates and uninstall them to fix the Windows getting ready stuck issue.

 Step 4.
-Restart your computer to have a check whether the issue has been solved.
+Restart your computer to check whether it has been solved.